paleobiotechnology/EMN001_Paleofuran/06-figures_tables/README.md

 - `FigureS_ASMB03.pdf`: Supplementary figure summarising the results of pyDamage on contig level
 - `FigureS_ASMB04.pdf`: Supplementary figure summarising the quality estimates of the MAGs refined by metaWRAP estimated using checkM, BUSCO, and GUNC
+- `FigureS_ASMB05.pdf`: Supplementary figure summarising the quality estimates of the MAGs refined by metaWRAP estimated using checkM and GUNC after automatically refining them using MMSeqs2